modmachinery/brewdini/README.md

 # 🧞 brewdini
 This is The Great Brewdini.
 He only grants one wish; he updates your Homebrew formulae and Casks.

+## What it does
 Utilizes built-in Homebrew commands, and [homebrew-cask-upgrade](https://github.com/buo/homebrew-cask-upgrade) by [buo](https://github.com/buo).

+Performs `brew doctor`, then automatically cleans up after itself if all commands succeed.

 ## Usage